Last Updated on by Mitch Rezman

 Even Harrison’s Lifetime Pepper only contains red pepper powder.

-So we have to ask, if these global pet food companies are spending millions of dollars a year on nutritional research but are not using peppercorns, why is that?
+So we have to ask if these global pet food companies are spending millions of dollars a year on nutritional research but are not using peppercorns, why is that?

 Two other concerns would be peppercorns possibly causing heartburn while in the crop up to six hours.

-If you are seeking safe antioxidants try decaf green tea, used by most zoos blended into most of the residents foods.
+If you are seeking safe antioxidants try decaf green tea, used by most zoos blended into most of the resident’s foods.

-This facility is used to research bird food (among other activities)
+are facility is used to research bird food (among other activities)

 If Mark does not include peppercorns in his unique formulations, I would advocate not serving peppercorns to any captive bird.